Permafrost/Tundra/README.md

       'string', which determines the type of object returned by this service.
 Defaults to 'stream'.
     * `$encoding` is an optional character set to use when converting from or to a string.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$object` is the input object converted to be either a string, byte array, or input stream as determined by the selected